lukibahr/raspbi-dht22-exporter/README.md

   -p PORT, --port PORT  The port, the exporter runs on -i INTERVAL, --interval INTERVAL
-                        The sleep interval of the exporter -g GPIOPIN, --gpiopin GPIOPIN
+                        The sleep interval of the exporter -r RETRIES, --retries RETRIES
+                        The number of read retries for accurate values -g GPIOPIN, --gpiopin GPIOPIN
                         The GPIO pin, where the sensor is connected to -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}